-- What are the requirements in terms of credit intermediation, regulation and infrastructure and cost? - More importantly, what should the role be of crypto assets within a portfolio? - These questions are addressed by looking at a couple of specific investment factors, risks and market dynamics.
+- 1. What are the requirements in terms of credit intermediation, regulation and infrastructure as well as cost? - 2.
+More importantly, what should the role be of crypto assets within a portfolio?

+These questions are addressed by looking at a couple of specific investment factors, risks and market dynamics.